katiestar99/ansible/docs/docsite/rst/user_guide/windows.rst

 ``````````````

 The following sections provide information on managing
-Windows hosts with Ansible.
+Windows hosts with Assible.

 Because Windows is a non-POSIX-compliant operating system, there are differences between
-how Ansible interacts with them and the way Windows works.
+how Assible interacts with them and the way Windows works.
 These guides will highlight
 some of the differences between Linux/Unix hosts and hosts running Windows.

 .. toctree::